ImageMagick/Usage-Markdown/color_mods/index.md

 ### Contrast-Stretch {#contrast-stretch}

 The "`-contrast-stretch`" operator (added IM v6.2.6) is similar to "`-normalize`", except it allows the user to specify the number of pixels that will be clipped or burned-in.
-That is it provides you with some control over its selection of the '*black-point*' and '*white-point*' it will use for the histogram stretching.
+That is it provides you with some control over the selection of the '*black-point*' and '*white-point*' it will use for the histogram stretching.
-Thus the user specifies a count (or percent counts) of the darkest grays in the image become black and the count of the lightest greys to become white.
+Thus the user specifies a count (or percent counts) of the darkest grays in the image to become black and the count of the lightest greys to become white.

 For example, this will replace both the top and bottom 15% of colors with their extremes (white and black), stretching the rest of the 70% of colors appropriately.
 The final result is to try to improve the overall contrast of the image.